The history of underwear sheds light on what women used for menstruation.

 as centuries ago in other places

-"John Freind, the number 7, and why women have periods" by Dr Sara Read, Loughborough University, United Kingdom
+"John Freind, the number 7, and why women have periods"

-"Mrs King of Northfleet’s Menstruating Leg Ulcer" by Dr Sara Read, Loughborough University, United Kingdom
+"Mrs King of Northfleet’s Menstruating Leg Ulcer"

 Did many women intentionally menstruate into their clothing in 17th-century Britain?
-"Thy righteousness is but a menstrual clout: sanitary practices and prejudice in early modern England" by Dr Sara Read, Loughborough University, United Kingdom
+"Thy righteousness is but a menstrual clout: sanitary practices and prejudice in early modern England"

 (See more of Dr Read's articles in the MUM bibliography.)

-Dr. Sara Read recommends Prof. Helen King's
+Dr Sara Read recommends Prof. Helen King's

 blog post The History of Menstruation, where she discusses ancient Greece and Rome among other things.